It’s my job to help people find autonomy with food.

 I’m a psychotherapist who works exclusively with people who overeat.
 I use the term “emotion-driven overeating” to encompass the overeating spectrum that includes compulsive eating, emotional eating and binge eating disorder.

 Being caught in an overeating cycle is a miserable existence.
-I know this from my own experience.
+I know from my own experience.

 Waking up every day feeling desperate about what you “can” and “can’t” eat.